emilohlund-git/FIT-Website/README.md

 ## Features
 1. Fixed Navbar (With a hamburger icon for mobile)
-2. Hero Image with a Call To Action button
-* It's an easy and fast way to display what this website is going to be about, and to provide a fast shortcut to the most essential part of the website.
+* Implemented using CSS animations and jQuery's toggle method.
-3. Bootstrap carousel
+2. Bootstrap carousel
-4. Contact form
+3. Contact form
 * Great way to be able to get in touch as easy, and as fast as possible.
-5. Footer with social media links
+4. Footer with social media links
 * Recognizable, fast way to showcase the platforms where you are active.

 ## Technologies Used